-The Intensive Outpatient Program at UT Health Northeast provides behavioral health care for older adults.
-There are two locations that offer this service:
+The Intensive Outpatient Program in Longview provides behavioral health care for older adults.

 Patients come for treatment and therapy while living independently at home or in long-term care settings.
 This type of treatment may shorten or prevent hospitalization or serve as a “step down” from the acute and sub-acute inpatient care that is offered at UT Health.
 We consider our service a continuum of behavioral health care because there is help every step of the way.
 In fact, there’s also a senior behavioral health program and an adult psychiatry clinic to provide an additional level of care.